triadphp/triad/readme.md

 ));
 ```

-Request are called against application in order to execute it and get response
+Request is then called against application in order to execute it and get response
 ```php
 $response = $request->execute($application)->response;
 ```